a740g/QB64-PE-Museum/PIXELplus-256/readme.txt

 ***** PIXELplus 256 is now FREEWARE, as of 9th October, 1997 *****
-You are free to use and distribute it in any way you see fit, on the condition NO CHARGE is made for any part of the entire PIXELplus 256 package. provided) contained in the PIXELplus 256 package as your own work (as if you would ;) .
+You are free to use and distribute it in any way you see fit, on the condition NO CHARGE is made for any part of the entire PIXELplus 256 package.
+Also, please DO NOT try to pass off anything (including the example graphics provided) contained in the PIXELplus 256 package as your own work (as if you would ;) .
 Please give credit where it's due: a simple mention in your programs would be nice.
 I would also like to know what you think of